skafos/example-ml-apps/Keras/coreml/ios/README.md

 In this example,

-model in Keras, upload to Skafos using the Python SDK, and deploy to an example iOS application.
+model in Keras, convert to CoreML format, upload to Skafos using the Python SDK, and deploy to an example iOS application.

 ## Setups